jimmy-little/jimmy-little.github.io/_posts/linked/2019-03-29-airpower-is-dead.md

 This is not surprising at all.
 Apple has delayed announced products in the past (white iPhone 4, Apple Watch, and HomePod were all months delayed), but never well over a year.

 Apparently, jamming a bunch of heat-creating charging coils into a leather envelope causes heat issues.
 Who knew?

+And now, we watch the internet lose its collective shit because a nearly trillion-dollar company who just announced a multi-billion dollar new revenue stream decided not to ship a phone charger.

 [1]: https://techcrunch.com/2019/03/29/apple-cancels-airpower-product-citing-inability-to-meet-its-high-standards-for-hardware/](https://techcrunch.com/2019/03/29/apple-cancels-airpower-product-citing-inability-to-meet-its-high-standards-for-hardware/